Defending A-10 champs 27-match schedule to include Pitt, RMU, Minnesota

-Gini Ullery begins her seventh season as the Dukes assistant volleyball coach.
+Gini Ullery served as the Dukes assistant volleyball coach for seven years before accepting the head coaching job at Fordham in February 2013.
 Ullery came to Duquesne in June 2006 after a extraordinary playing career at the University of Pittsburgh.

 Ullery's volleyball coaching career started in 2002 when she served as a student-coach for the University of Pittsburgh Volleyball Summer Camp.
 Additionally, she has coached for the Pittsburgh Renaissance Volleyball Club for two years.